 But that usefulness is shrinking by the day.
 Because every moment the B2B buyer base becomes more and more accustomed to researching and transacting digitally.
+The days of scanning a UPC code and paying someone directly for your purchase are winding down.

 So, whether you’ve recognized that and smartly moved on to a digital catalog or not, let’s take a look at how catalogs help businesses survive.
 That’ll allow us to dive deeper into how digital catalogs help businesses thrive.

-Catalogs Reinforce Purchasing Decisions
+Digital Catalogs Reinforce Purchasing Decisions

 According to one report, 72% of people surveyed said that browsing a catalog made them more interested in a retailer’s products.
 84% said they purchased a product after seeing it in a catalog.
 That shouldn’t come as a surprise.
 Human beings are visual creatures.
 We respond to visual information better than any other kind of information.